greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 **DC** – In web developement, there's been hundreds of templating syntaxes developed over the last years.
 The one which has really come to dominate is called Mustache.
 There's lot of derivatives of the Mustache syntax.
 Liquid Templates is also quite popular.

-Prototypo is putting that kind of templating together with SVG.
+Prototypo is putting that kind of templating together with SVG[^SVG].
 So you can have a SVG path syntax, and the point positions, the x and y positions on an SVG path, rather than being defined literally as integer values, are defined through a templating syntax.
 That gives you an algebra-equation power of specifying point positions, parametrically.

+[^SVG]: Scalable Vector Graphics, a file format for vector graphics.
+The standard is being developed by a W3C working group.

 This being web based, it's a self contained *node.js* application.
 What I am interested in doing, is making that kind of thing possible to turn into a FontForge plugin.
 So that you would be able to click "export" in the web app, and then have that immediately appear in FontForge.

+## Design tools for font families

 **Metapolator** is in a very similar position to this.
 Simon Egli has done quite a lot of research into Metafont, how Metafont could be used in a way which would be more accessible to designers.
-Metapolator imports and exports UFO fonts, so it can fit into any UFO-based workflow.
+Metapolator imports and exports UFO fonts[^UFO], so it can fit into any UFO-based workflow.
 It has a parser, which parses UFO into Metafont, and allows you to store Metafont parameters and values in the UFO format.
 This means that you can "round trip" fonts in and out of Metapolator, into any UFO tool.

+[^UFO]: A file format for fonts (like TTF, OTF), used by many modern font editors (Robofont, Glyphs...).

 Metapolator is a font family design tool.
 It's not about drawing the masters - that would be done in FontForge, or any other UFO editor.
 Metapolator is about multiplying those masters into families.
 It's very much a type designer's tool, same as Prototypo and Glyphr Studio.